EntropySynthetica/PacGuildTools/README.md

 * Open the zip and copy the folder to Documents/Elder Scrolls Online/live/AddOns
 * Rename the directory from PacGuildTools-Master to PacGuildTools

+# Requirements
+Download the following Libraries are required for this addon to function.
+They can be downloaded from Minion or esoui.com
+* LibAddonMenu
+* LibChatMessage

 # New in this version
 * Added Chat spam
 * Split off Banking tools into another addon.